-For this month’s Quaker Education session, Friend Bruce Dienes created a workshop called “Roots and Fruits of our Quaker Faith.”
+In the Quaker Education session of May 2016, Friend Bruce Dienes created a workshop called “Roots and Fruits of our Quaker Faith.”
 We started by creating individual statements of faith, inspired by John Woolman’s statement about his belief.
 According to Woolman,

 “There is a Principle which is pure, placed in the human Mind, which in different Places and Ages hath had different Names; it is, however, pure, and proceeds from God.
 It is deep, and inward, confined to no Forms of Religion, nor excluded from any, where the Heart stands in perfect Sincerity.
 In whomsoever this takes Root and grows, of what Nation soever, they become Brethren.”